EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: The EVADE-Bench

-We introduce \textbf{EVADE}, a multimodal benchmark grounded in Chinese advertising law regulations, designed to evaluate whether current LLMs and VLMs can effectively identify evasive content in real-world e-commerce settings.
-EVADE integrates both textual and visual inputs, requiring models to jointly comprehend and reason over multimodal data in accordance with explicit policy guidelines.
+We introduce EVADE-Bench, a multimodal benchmark grounded in Chinese advertising law regulations, designed to evaluate whether current LLMs and VLMs can effectively identify evasive content in real-world e-commerce settings.
+EVADE-Bench integrates both textual and visual inputs, requiring models to jointly comprehend and reason over multimodal data in accordance with explicit policy guidelines.